mautic/user-documentation/docs/components/forms.rst

 .. vale on

 - **Download an Asset**: this option triggers an immediate download of the selected file when the Contact submits the Form.
-If you use Categories to organize your Assets, you can elect to have them download the most recently published Asset in a selected Category.
+If you use Categories to organize your Assets, you can elect to have them download the most recently enabled Asset in a selected Category.
 If you prefer, you can link to a specific Asset.

 .. image:: images/forms/download_an_asset.png
   :width: 600